Quick Stats

 Damien O'Farrell, President and CEO

-Former CEO of Path of Life Ministries (Riverside County's largest nonprofit homeless shelter and housing provider), where he led the organization to double in size and service area.
+Former CEO of Path of Life Ministries (Riverside County's largest nonprofit homeless shelter and housing provider), where he led the organisation to double in size and service area.
 Also served as Director of Community Development at Today's Urban Renewal Network (TURN), where he now serves as a board member.

 Clinical Nurse Specialist in Critical Care, founder of Kokua Consulting Services, and co-founder of Riverside Heartsavers.
-Volunteer with the foundation since 2017/2018, promoted to current role in 2024 to lead the Impact Grants Program.
+Volunteer with the foundation since 2017/2018, promoted to current role in 2024 to lead the Impact Grants Programme.

 Leadership Quotes